Functional instrumental variable regression with an application to estimating the impact of immigration on native wages: Numerical Studies

-We investigate the finite sample performance of our estimators via Monte Carlo studies.
-In all simulation experiments considered in this section, the number of replications is set to 1,000.
-The response, explanatory, and instrumental variables that will be considered in this section have nonzero means, and hence those are demeaned before computing the estimators of $\mathcal A$.
+We first investigate the finite sample performance of our estimators via Monte Carlo studies.
+In Sections~\ref{subsub: exp1.1}--\ref{sec:sim2}, the number of replications is set to 1,000 and all the considered random variables are demeaned before computing the estimators of $\mathcal A$.
+Section \ref{sec:emp} provides an empirical application.